simbo1905/root-objects/README.md

 right things to do?
 Test it out with your users if they are always talking about working with a contract to manage its line items and deliveries then yes.
-If they are asking you to build screens that work primarily with deliveries and you discover that you can move a delivery between contracts then the design above is incorrect.
+If they are asking you to build screens that work primarily with deliveries and you discover that you can move a delivery between contracts then you may need to make `delivery` a root entity.

 Consider the business rule that altering the `lineitems` with a `contract` updates the total cost of a contract.
 Expressed another way it says that